danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ```

 ### 3.11 Loops
 The core concept of a loop is that you can execute a block of code many times.
-For example if you have to draw 100 lines that are placed vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
+For example, if you have to draw 100 lines that are placed vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
 A *for-loop* provides an efficient way to draw the line 100 times by setting a conditional structure, counting the number of lines that have been drawn and counting the maximum lines.

 To structure a for-loop, you need to ask yourself:

 - What are the things/actions that you want to loop, to repeat in a sequence or pattern?
 - More specifically, what is the conditional logic, and when do you want to exit the loop?
-- What do you want to do when this condition is/is not met?
+- What do you want to do when this condition is or is not met?

 See below example taken from the source code of *Asterisk Painting* (lines 37-42):